DuyguA/DuyguA.github.io/README.md

 contains code, fun, new methods in Language & Speech processing.

-Efficient methods in parsing, preprocessing....Chatbot NLU ; tips and tricks
+Efficient methods of parsing, preprocessing, statistical learning in Chatbot NLU

-in improving  ASR, TTS by linguistic and statistical methods
+Methods, tips and tricks in improving  ASR, TTS, MT by linguistic and statistical methods including deep learning

+Nice blends of linguistics and deep learning

 This blog is generate by super cool [Jekyll](https://jekyllrb.com/).